EmotiBit/EmotiBit_Docs/Keep_emotibit_up_to_date.md

         - EmotiBit SimpleFTPServer
     </details>
   - <details>
-    <summary>Script to clone EmotiBit libraries</summary>
+    <summary>Using git</summary>
     <br>

-    - The following script may be run from a bash shell within your Arduino/libraries/ directory to install all dependencies from EmotiBit.
+    - The following script may be run from a bash shell within your `Arduino/libraries/` directory to install all dependencies from EmotiBit.
     - Note: You will still need to install all other non-EmotiBit libraries using Arduino IDE.
 (Find a list in the above section)
     - _**Note:**_ this requires you to have [github SSH key access set up](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).